Project credentials

 Zero to First PRInstall the package, then scaffold your project.

-Requires Claude Code and GitHub CLI (gh auth login)
+Requires an AI coding agent (Claude Code or Aider) and GitHub CLI (gh auth login)

 Point it at one or many GitHub issues.